Key Initiatives for 2020

 We actively pursue ongoing activism with our full-time team, volunteers, and also with other like-minded non-profits, education and research institutions, governments, corporations and others.
 These activities include such things as beach cleanups, participating in conferences, educational sessions, and more.

-We are specifically seeking funds that will allow for one organized beach/sea educational cleanup per month in 2019 and 2020.
+We are specifically seeking funds that will allow for one organized beach/sea educational cleanup per month in 2020.